martin07701804/Weather-data-ingestion-service/README.md

 This project provides a standalone Python tool that interprets natural language weather queries.
 It uses a Large Language Model (LLM) via OpenRouter.ai to parse the query into structured parameters, fetches corresponding weather data (forecasts and history) from Open-Meteo APIs, performs geocoding using Nominatim/OpenStreetMap, filters the data to the requested granularity, and outputs the results.

-**This version does NOT include the Model Context Protocol (MCP) server components.** It is intended for direct script execution or integration into other Python projects. **For the version designed as an MCP Tool Provider for AI agent integration, please see the [main](https://github.com/martin07701804/Weather-data-ingestion-service/tree/main) branch **
+**This version does NOT include the Model Context Protocol (MCP) server components.** It is intended for direct script execution or integration into other Python projects. **For the version designed as an MCP Tool Provider for AI agent integration, please see the [main](https://github.com/martin07701804/Weather-data-ingestion-service/tree/final-MCP-main-version) branch.

 ## Key Features